WizInteractive/clumsy-sitemap/readme.md

 ## Legacy

 For Laravel 4.1 or 4.2 projects, use the `0.1` branch.
+The `0.3` branch introduced a new default location of the `sitemap.php` file to be more consistent with the file structure of Laravel 5.3.

 ## Learn more